heyjuststart/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a frontend javascript framework that tries to solve the complexities involved with imperative programming with larger, more complex applications.
+React is declarative, you adjust state and each component is responsible for updating itself based on that state.
+Programming this way lets developers easily track the changes to state which are responsible for an effect they might be observing.
+With imperative programming, each state change you may implement will also need to take into consideration every component change that also needs to occur.
+As applications get larger, the cognitive effort required to make imperative changes grows as each developer will need to know and potentially change every behavior connected to a certain value.

 - [ ] What does it mean to _think_ in react?
+As you approach a proposed design, try to isolate what you see into react components you may need to make to implement that design.

+- [ ] Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+A class component might implement its own state and state updates.
+A functional component is just a function that accepts a props object and returns a representation of those props in jsx.
+Class components can be heavier performance-wise when react goes to diff the virtual dom to decide which components need to be re-rendered.

 - [ ] Describe state.
+State is an object inside a class component that holds the currently rendered state of an instance of that class.
+React watches this state for changes.
+Depending on your control flow/lifecycle logic, react will run a class's render method when state changes.

 - [ ] Describe props.
+Props are a convention in react to describe an object you pass from parent components to child components.
+This object is often used to pass pieces of state down to children.

 ## Project Set Up